 Animals to avoid

-Generally it’s very safe walking in the Lunigiana.
-There are adders and wolves around, but in 15yrs of hiking in the area we’ve never seen either.
+Generally it’s very safe to walk in the Lunigiana.
+There are adders and wolves around, but in 15yrs of hiking through woods, uplands and valleys we’ve never seen either.
+Large numbers of wild boar can be found everywhere, but they keep well clear of humans.
 Ticks are reported to be a problem and we carry a tick removal kit, but we’ve never had any bites.
 (Having said that, we always wear good hiking boots and never wear shorts).
-The biggest risk is from Maremmano sheepdogs used to protect flocks of sheep.
-These are ferocious and are to be avoided at all costs.
-Never get between a dog and his sheep, and be particularly cautious when there is more than one dog as they have a pack mentality.
+The biggest risk is from the large, white Maremmano sheepdogs used to protect flocks of sheep.
+These are ferocious when their flocks are threatened and are to be avoided at all costs.
+Never get between a dog and its sheep, and be particularly cautious when there are several dogs protecting a single flock as they have a pack mentality.
 We always take trekking poles with us on hikes in order to fend off unwelcome dogs, and we’ve had to use them on more than one occasion.